swiftlang/swift/docs/weak.rst

 These have several properties in common:

-- Using strong references will require a lot of explicit code to tear down the reference cycles.
+- Using strong references would require a lot of explicit code to tear down the reference cycles.

-- In practice, it is very unlikely that the reference will be traversed after the referent is deallocated, and the programmer is likely to see this as a potential bug.

 - These references may be accessed very frequently, so performance is important.

+- It is not always feasible to make these references valid immediately on construction.

+- Traversing a reference after the referent is deallocated is likely a sign that something has been kept alive longer than it was meant to be.
+However, programmers may reasonably differ about the correct response to this: crashing, and therefore encouraging the programmer to track down a root cause, or simply writing the operation to handle both cases correctly.
+Ultimately, this choice comes down to philosophy.

 Caches
 ------